 One main issue is not so much the finance, because to start a business you will need investment anyway; rather it is your perception of the loss of autonomy.
 You will be bound by your contract to operate within the company regulations, normally with very little freedom to go your own way.
 Franchisors want their customers to be essentially unaware that the branch they are in is a franchise, so if you’re in an establishment in Delaware, it will be exactly the same as the one in Richmond, or Boulder.
 If you would find it hard to function with this lack of control, then franchising is probably not your best option.
 If, however, it is the challenge of being productive and profitable that is your passion, you could find franchising a perfect fit.

 When considering the pros and cons of franchise opportunities, remember that with so many potential franchises to evaluate, there will be corresponding variations in the degree of control you have, so there could well be a business model out there that fits you.
+Read more on how a tree service franchise opportunity could be the business you are looking for.

 FREE related content from StrategyDriven